ACMWM/Logapps-TribeHacks-Challenge-2016/README.md

 ##### 4. Structure:
 	* Sensible segmentations of functionality or modules
 ##### 1. Bonus Points:
-	* Bonus points given for exppanding on the problem and identifying and demonstrating other uses of NLP that logically extends to problem
+	* Bonus points given for clear and attractive output.
+Also, teams should expand on the problem and identify and demonstrate other uses of NLP that logically extends to problem

 ### Submission Guidelines:
 Code and output must be on Github and submitted on DevPost for review.